lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 We can see that each class is mostly contained within their own area, but there are instances it goes into another area dominated by another class.
 In addition, Result 2 (Blue) and 3 (Black) are very close to each other, nearly mixing into each other.
-This class inbalance can pose problems of classification later on.
+This class inbalance may pose problems of classification later on.

 <h1>Visual Representation for quantitative data: Boxplots and Histograms </h1>